-Your National Entitlement Card qualifies you for free bus travel as well as concessions on other forms of public transport.
+Your National Entitlement Card qualifies you for free bus travel and concessions on other public transport.

 If you're travelling with a companion they also qualify for free travel, in certain circumstances.

 Use your National Entitlement Card to get a ticket in advance or on the bus.
-Advance tickets must be collected in person.
+You need to collect advance tickets in person.

-When you get on the bus you'll notice an electronic ticket machine.
-Place your card on the machine with your photograph facing up and tell the driver your stop.
-The driver will help if you need assistance.
+When you get on the bus place your card on the electronic machine with your photo facing up.

 You can travel free on Edinburgh trams if your Scottish National Entitlement Card was issued by the City of Edinburgh Council.